-“How do I start investing?” is probably one of the top 3 questions I get asked when I meet with someone.
-If you’ve never invested in the stock market before or the closest you’ve come is checking a box (and crossing your fingers) on your 401k, this question can feel like opening up a Pandora’s box.
+“How do I start investing?” is probably one of the top 3 questions that Los Angeles Mortgage Broker get asked If you’ve never invested in the stock market before or the closest you’ve come is checking a box (and crossing your fingers) on your 401k, this question can feel like opening up a Pandora’s box.

 When our financial planner (shoutout Sophia Bera!) recommended that Dyalekt get a Roth IRA, the question really hit close to home.
 Dyalekt had never had an investment account before, and in fact, didn’t really like the idea of investing in big companies whose business practices he didn’t believe in.

 Knowing this, the first thing I asked him to check out was Motif Investing (this link gets you and him $100 if you sign up).
 The basic premise of Motif is that you invest in ideas that are represented by a collection of stocks.
 You can invest in solar, wearable tech, the marijuana industry or quartz Enail industry, brands teens are into, socially conscious companies, and you even can create your own and make money from motifs you create that other investors choose to invest in.

 He loved the idea and set up an account right away.
 He spent the next several hours combing through different motifs and started doing his own research on companies he wanted to invest in.
 Only problem was, when we went to Motif to create his own collection of stock, most of the companies were not available on the platform because they were penny stocks.